Synthetic Data Powers Product Retrieval for Long-tail Knowledge-Intensive Queries in E-commerce Search: Conclusion

 \section{Conclusion}

-We propose an efficient data synthesis framework to mitigate training data scarcity for long-tail, knowledge-intensive retrieval.
-By capturing the rewriting model’s capability as high-quality query–product pairs via an offline retrieval pipeline, we improve the retrieval experience for such queries while largely avoiding semantic drift and inefficient retrieval caused by unstable rewrites.
-Limitations include reliance on textual knowledge only, which cannot support multimodal needs (e.g., “same-style clothing”), and still suboptimal performance on alternative-intent queries.
+We propose an efficient data synthesis framework to mitigate training data scarcity for product retrieval involving long-tail, knowledge-intensive queries.
+By training the rewriting model with a multi-reward framework and capturing the rewriting model’s capability as high-quality query–product pairs via an offline retrieval pipeline, we substantially improves the retrieval experience for such queries while avoiding the latency cost and rewrite instability associated with direct deployment of the rewriting model.

+\textbf{Limitations}.
+Our framework is limited to textual knowledge and cannot effectively handle queries that depend on multimodal signals, such as requests for “same-style clothing”.
+In addition, although our method improves retrieval performance on “alternative” queries, the absolute performance remains suboptimal.
+For such queries, relying solely on the rewriting model’s parametric knowledge is insufficient.